zammad/zammad-documentation/install/includes/firewall-and-selinux.rst

    .. note::

-      Below only covers the distributions default firewall.
+      Below only covers the distribution's default firewall.
       It may not cover your case.

 .. tabs::